meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 #### Algolia

 Algolia is a company providing a search engine on a SaaS model.
 Its software is closed source.
 In its early stages, Algolia offered mobile search engines that could be embedded in apps, facing the challenge of implementing the search algorithms from scratch.
-From the very beginning, the decision was made to build a search engine directly dedicated to the end-users, that is, implementing search within mobile apps or websites.
+From the very beginning, the decision was made to build a search engine directly dedicated to the end-users, specifically, implementing search within mobile apps or websites.
 Algolia successfully demonstrated over the past few years how critical tolerating typos was in order to improve the users' experience, and in the same way, its impact on reducing bounce rate and increasing conversion.

 Apart from Algolia, a wide choice of SaaS products are available on the Search Engine Market.
 Most of them use Elasticsearch and fine-tune its settings in order to have a custom and personalized solution.